Keyboard Shortcuts?f

 in part at least,

-how humans can cooperate with non-kin
+why humans cooperate with non-kin

 in ways that are adaptive.